W00t3k/Awesome-Cellular-Hacking/README.md

 [BladRF and YateBTS Configuration](https://github.com/Nuand/bladeRF/wiki/Setting-up-Yate-and-YateBTS-with-the-bladeRF)

-[srsLTE](https://github.com/srsLTE/srsLTE) is a free and open-source LTE software suite developed by SRS (www.softwareradiosystems.com)
+[srsRAN](https://github.com/srsLTE/srsLTE) is an Open-source 4G and 5G software radio suite developed by Software Radio Systems (SRS). (www.softwareradiosystems.com) The srsLTE project has evolved.
+We are now srsRAN

 # Installing a USRP Device on Linux